Shanisoni/Learning-React/README.md

  Hooks are the utility function in the react

-and useState is one of the function
+and useState is one of the function  .

+UseState returns two values
+1 value of the variable
+2nd function that updates the value of the variable